MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 We can consider the architecture of the {class}`mpol.precomposed.SimpleNet` as a more practical extension

 ```{mermaid} ../_static/mmd/src/SimpleNet.mmd
 ```

-The functionality of the {class}`mpol.precomposed.SimpleNet` is similar to the skeleton model, but we've shifted the base parameterization from the {class}`mpol.images.ImageCube` to the {class}`mpol.images.BaseCube` (so that pixel flux values are non-negative) and we've included a small convolution kernel (through {class}`mpol.images.HannConvCube`) so that high-spatial-frequency noise is supressed.
+The functionality of the {class}`mpol.precomposed.SimpleNet` is similar to the skeleton model, but we've shifted the base parameterization from the {class}`mpol.images.ImageCube` to the {class}`mpol.images.BaseCube` (so that pixel flux values are non-negative) and we've included a small convolution kernel (through {class}`mpol.images.HannConvCube`) so that high-spatial-frequency noise is suppressed.
 In this framework, the `nn.Parameter`s are instantiated on the {class}`~mpol.images.BaseCube` and the {class}`~mpol.images.ImageCube` becomes a pass-through layer.

 In both of these cases, the key functionality provided by the MPoL package is the {class}`mpol.fourier.FourierCube` layer that translates a model image into the visibility plane.
 From the perspective of the {class}`~mpol.fourier.FourierCube`, it doesn't care how the model image was produced, it will happily translate image pixels into visibility values using the FFT.